-While one will not revise the structure of cognitional process which he has learned to articulate for himself through the aid of Lonergan, he will be brought to revise the notion of experience provided by Lonergan.
-The latter notion is too thin, too bodiless.
-Having come back into the valley from Lonergan's mountaintop--or rather from his own mountaintop--he will reexperience or re-cognize that he experiences in a manner for which the atmosphere of the mountaintop was too rarefied.
+while one will not revise the structure of cognitional process which he work has learned to articulate for himself through the aid of Lonergan, he will have be brought to revise the notion of experience provided by Lonergan.
+The latter may be notion is too thin, too bodiless.
+Having come back into the valley from Lonergan's mountaintop-or rather from his own mountaintop-he will reexperience or re-cognize that he experiences in a manner for which the atmosphere of the mountaintop was too rarefied.

 This, however, will lead to qualifications of the notion of theological method which he has learned from Lonergan.
-He will accept the basic dynamic and operational notion of method provided by Lonergan on the basis of cognitional structure, but psychic conversion would influence his opinion of what qualifies as data for theology; the base from which he engages in hermeneutic and history; the horizon determining his view of, and influencing his decision about, the tensions of religious and theological dialectic; the bases from which he derives theological categories, positions, and system; and the way in which he regards the mission of religion in the world.
-The functional specialties will remain, their interrelationship being determined by the structure of cognitional process, but their nature will be modified as a result of one's exploration of the "objective psyche," the home of the imaginal, the transcendental imagination, memoria; the task of the philosopher or theologian educated by and indebted to Lonergan is now to descend the mountain of cognitive self-appropriation so as attentively, intelligently, reasonably, responsibly, and with a loving devotion to appropriate and articulate the rich psychic bases of human experience.
+He will accept the basic dynamic and operational notion of method provided by Lonergan on the basis of he Jintentionality, may influence his opinion structure, but psychic conversion reald influence his opinion of what qualifies as data for theology; the base from which he engages in hermeneutic and history; the horizon determining his view of, and influencing his decision about, the tensions of religious and theological dialectic: the bases from which he derives theological categories, positions, and system; and the way in which he regards the mission of religion in the world.
+The functional specialties will remain, their interrelationship being determined by the structure of eegnitional process, but their nature will may. be modified as a result of one's exploration of the "objective psyche," the home of the imaginal, the transcendental imagination, memoria; the task of the philosopher or theologian educated by and indebted to Lonergan may be now to descend the mountain of cognitive self-appropriation so as attentively, intelligently, reasonably, responsibly, and with a loving devotion to appropriate and articulate the rich psychic bases of human experience.
 Such an appropriation and articulation will enable the comingto-pass of that fully awake naiveté of the twice-born adult which Paul Ricoeur calls a second, post-critical immediacy.
-28
+28-27

-II.
+III.
 The Psychotherapeutic Function of Intellectual Conversion